AzCEE/azcee.github.io/_posts/2022-04-04-Using-Azure-fileshare-as-central-repository-for-field-engineers.md

 So, we end up with less than **£10 per month**.
 Our engineers **don't need a VPN connection** to securely download/upload data.
 Our storage is **99.9999999% durable** and we have **120 Gbps egress bandwidth** by default.
 We have both **AD authentication** for users and **password/certificate** for applications

+## Solution number 2

+Azure file shares can be accessed from Windows, Linux and macOS clients over client port 445.
+Because 445 may be blocked by your internet provider or organization, you'll want to check this before deploying.
+Also, 445 is a known attack vector, so it's not recommended to use Azure File Share over the public internet without additional protection.
+Fortunately, Microsoft

 Do not hesitate to ask questions in comments if any!